 Humour.
-I have read the online strip for at least four years now and never made a donation to the site.
-Buying the comic is my way of giving Kurtz some money to keep on doing what he does best.
+I have read the online strip for at least 4 years now and never made a donation to the site.
+Buying the comic is my way of giving creator Scott Kurtz some money to keep on doing what he does best.

 Queen & Country (sort of ongoing)

 Espionage.
 Wasn’t this Oni’s first monthly comic?
 I can’t recall but a spy book, about a female spy no less, in black and white from an independent publisher needed support from the start.
 And I was glad to be there, as this is a great book, which has been knocked off the radar due to Greg Rucka being one of the architects of the Infinite Crisis, which is a shame, but I don’t begrudge him work.

 Superhero.
 I wasn’t sure about this book until I picked up the first issue in a comic shop and read it and I was completely hooked.
 I’m glad I got the comics because Vaughan does cliffhangers wonderfully and also because I don’t like digest size for the collection, but mainly because this is one of the most consistently enjoyable books that Marvel is putting out at the moment.

 Morrison-esque.
 Grant Morrison usually makes me buy the comics anyway, but would have preferred this in the trade as I didn’t enjoy it as much as some of his other work.
 Personal taste thing, not a quality aspect.

 Seven Soldiers (ALL)

 Morrison superhero.
 These will be collected but I can’t wait that long; all those books with distilled essence of Morrison in them, about superheroes, in the DC universe, where he can do what he wants?
 No question.